How Knowledge Bases Can Help Deflect Tickets

 Key knowledge base elements that drive ticket deflection

-Not all knowledge bases deliver the same results when it comes to ticket deflection.
-The most effective implementations share several critical elements that maximize self-service potential:
+Not all knowledge bases deliver the same results.
+The most effective implementations share several critical elements.

 Intelligent search and organization

 The foundation of effective ticket deflection is findability.
-Users must be able to quickly locate relevant information using natural language searches, category browsing, or tags.
-According to a study by Forrester Research, 53% of adults are likely to abandon their online purchase if they can’t find quick answers to their questions.
-This applies equally to internal knowledge bases.
+Users must locate relevant information quickly using natural language searches, category browsing, or tags.
+According to a study by Forrester Research, 53% of adults are likely to abandon their online purchase if they can’t find quick answers.
+The same applies to internal knowledge bases.
 If employees can’t find information quickly, they’ll default to submitting a ticket.

 Effective organization includes: